Top Psych Degrees

 High-achieving psychology students can join Psi Chi, an honors society in which members network with peers and potential employers.
 The FSU Career Center also helps degree-seekers by offering virtual advising sessions, resume critiques, and brief videos that convey essential job hunting skills.

 FSU accepts the Common Application and GED scores.
 All applicants must submit ACT or SAT scores.
 Transfer applicants should have a minimum 2.0 undergraduate GPA.
 In-state students save significantly on tuition compared to out-of-state learners.
 However, some out-of-state students may qualify for a scholarship that reduces tuition to the in-state rate.
+FSU is quite affordable, with state residents paying, on average, about $5,656 in tuition per year and out-of-state residents paying about $18,786 per year.
+It will take about the usual four years to finish your undergrad program here.

 University of South Florida